 8.4.2.
-Signal Validation:
+Signal Validation

 The process of evaluating the data supporting the detected signal in order to verify that the available documentation contains sufficient evidence demonstrating the existence of a new potentially causal association, or a new aspect of a known association, and therefore justifies further analysis of the signal.
 This evaluation should take into account the strength of the evidence, the clinical relevance/context and the previous awareness of the association.
 A signal for which the signal validation process has verified that the available documentation contains sufficient evidence demonstrating the existence of a new potentially causal association, or a new aspect of a known association, and therefore justifies further analysis is called a validated signal.
-Sometimes, the signal validation process led to the conclusion that the available documentation at the point in time does not contain sufficient evidence demonstrating the existence of a new potentially causal association, or a new aspect of a known association, or a new aspect of a known association, or a new aspect of a known association process led to the conclusion that the available documentation at the point in time does not contain sufficient evidence demonstrating the existence of a new potentially causal association, or a new aspect of a known association, and that therefore further analysis of the signal is not warranted, that is called non-validated signal.
+Sometimes, the signal validation process led to the conclusion that the available documentation at the point in time does not contain sufficient evidence demonstrating the existence of a new potentially causal association, or a new aspect of a known association, and that therefore further analysis of the signal is not warranted, that is called nonvalidated signal.